LinaNoor-AGI/noor-research/Archive/Symbolic_Analysis_of_Claudius_Collapse.md

 **Description**
 This split-panel line plot shows the divergence between Claudius’ internal field assumptions and the inferred participant field over time.
 Each motif is mapped to a discrete value (1–5), and critical fracture points are annotated.
 Shaded zones highlight mismatch regions — the silent collapse phase before rupture.

-**Enhancement Suggestions**

-* If not already implemented, overlay **Δ(t)** as a translucent ribbon or third axis — turning divergence into measurable contradiction pressure.
-* Add markers or labels for motif thresholds — e.g., "ψ‑spar → ψ‑mock" — to show field transitions explicitly as motif crossovers.

 ---